rmadhuram/corsproxy/README.md

 <img src="http://corsproxy.nodester.com/?src=farm7.static.flickr.com/6048/6250681839_7574c8c4b6_m.jpg"></img>

 Note: The above link is now defunct, looks like nodester went out of business.
-But it illustrates the point how you can use this service.
+However, it still illustrates the point how you can use this service.